freakboy3742/pyxero/utils/get_oauth2_credentials/README.md

 ![Click "proceed (unsafe)"](./docs/certwarning2.png)

-6) Enter your Xero client ID and client secret keys, and select all the scopes you wish to authenticate for, then click _Begin Authentication_.
+6) Enter your Xero client ID and client secret, and select all the scopes you wish to authenticate for, then click _Begin Authentication_.

    Note that the "restricted" scopes require a specialised agreement with Xero, and requesting them without